smorin/py-launch-blueprint/docs/source/contributing/cla/cla-setup-guide.md

 - Mark the CLA check as completed

 ### 📊 Monitor CLA Status
+ - Use the CLA Assistant dashboard to see contributors who have signed
+ - View, track, and manage CLA signatories easily
 Use the CLA Assistant dashboard to see contributors who have signed View, track, and manage CLA signatories easily